-In accordance with requirements this section 172(1) statement will be published on the Tesco PLC website at www.tescoplc.com.
+In accordance with requirements, this section 172(1) statement will be published on the Tesco PLC website at www.tescoplc.com.

-Approved by the Board of Directors on 30th June 2023, and signed on behalf of the Board by:
+Approved by the Board of Directors on 27 June 2025, and signed on behalf of the Board by:

-Andrew Henley Director

-Tesco Corporate Treasury Services PLC

-Registered Number: 08629715

-Registered Office: Tesco House, Shire Park, Kestrel Way, Welwyn Garden City, AL7 1GA, United Kingdom.
+Signed by: Andrew Henley Andrew Henley Director Tesco Corporate Treasury Services PLC Registered Number: 08629715 Registered Office: Tesco House, Shire Park, Kestrel Way, Welwyn Garden City, AL7 1GA, United Kingdom

-DIRECTORS' REPORT FOR THE 52 WEEKS ENDED 25 FEBRUARY 2023
+DIRECTORS' REPORT FOR THE 52 WEEKS ENDED 22 FEBRUARY 2025

-The Directors present their Annual Report and the audited financial statements of the Company for the 52 weeks ended 25 February 2023 (prior period: 52 weeks ended 26 February 2022).
+The Directors present their Annual Report and the audited financial statements of the Company for the 52 weeks ended 22 February 2025 (prior period: 52 weeks ended 24 February 2024).